machellerogden/shellspec/README.md

 # Specification

-The intention of ShellSpec is that any arbitrary shell command can be specified by implementing the `Definition` interface below.
+The intention of ShellSpec is that any arbitrary shell command can be specified by implementing the interface below.

 > #### A Note on Descriptor Syntax
 > TypeScript is used below to describe the specification.
 TypeScript is prefered